ShipEngine/firebase-extensions/extensions/track-label/README.md

   });
 ```

-When you configure this extension, you'll need to supply your **ShipEngine API Key** from the [ShipEngine API Management page](https://app.shipengine.com/#/portal/apimanagement).

 #### Additional setup

 Before installing this extension, make sure that you've [set up a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) in your Firebase project.

+You must also create a [ShipEngine account](https://www.shipengine.com/signup/?ref=firebase) or use your existing account and supply your **ShipEngine API Key** from the [ShipEngine API Management page](https://app.shipengine.com/#/portal/apimanagement) when you configure this extension.

 #### Billing